 The statute also covers DUI of marijuana.

-All that matters is that it impairs the driver’s ability to drive safely.1 It is not a defense that the suspect was entitled to use that particular type of drug or needed the drug for a medical condition.2
+All that matters is that it impairs your ability to drive safely.1 It is not a defense that you were entitled to use that particular drug or needed it for a medical condition.2

-2. Is there a legal limit similar to a BAC with alcohol?
+2. Is there a legal limit for drugs?

 3. How do police build a DUID case?